nextgis/docs_ngweb/source/extension.rst

 The following extensions are available to increase the functionality of the software:

-1. Rosavto - added support for default basemap selection and a list view of available basemaps, an option to select from pre-prepared list of services.
+1. Basemaps - added support for default basemap selection and a list view of available basemaps, an option to select from pre-prepared list of services.

-2. Compulink - key - value dictionary added to NextGIS Web standard features, added support for vector layer export to different formats (ESRI shapefile, MapInfo tab etc.)
+2. Exporter - support for additional vector layer exporters to different formats (ESRI shapefile, MapInfo tab etc.)

-3. Rekod - added support for file sets, ability to upload any files, including non-geospatial.
+3. File buckets - added support for file sets, ability to upload any files, including non-geospatial files.

-4. Forest violations - added support for filtering by attribute and spatial extent.
+4. Filtering - added support for filtering by attribute and spatial extent.

 5. Mapnik - added support for Mapnik map renderer.